 5.2.If we commission third parties with the processing of data on the basis of a so-called ‘Data Processing Agreement’, this is done on the basis of Art.
 28 GDPR.

 5.3.If we disclose, transfer or otherwise grant access to data to other companies in our Group of Companies (Undertakings), this is done in particular for administrative purposes as a legitimate interest and in addition on the basis of a Data Processing Agreement.

 If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs in the context of the use of third-party services or disclosure or transmission of data to third parties, this only takes place if it is necessary to fulfil our (pre)contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
 Subject to legal or contractual permissions, we process or let the data being processed in a third country only if the special requirements of Art.
 44 ff.
 GDPR are met.
-This means, for example, processing is carried out on the basis of special guarantees, such as the officially recognised adequate data protection level corresponding to the EU (e.g. for the USA by the ‘Privacy Shield’) or compliance with officially recognised special contractual obligations (so-called ‘Standard Contractual Clauses’).
+This means, for example, processing is carried out on the basis of special guarantees, such as the officially recognised adequate data protection level corresponding to the EU (e.g. compliance with officially recognised special contractual obligations (so-called ‘Standard Contractual Clauses’).

 7.1.You have the right to obtain from the controller confirmation as to whether or not personal data concerning you are being processed, and, where that is the case, access to the personal data and the further information and a copy of the data in accordance with Art.
 15 GDPR.

 7.2.You have correspondingly.
 In accordance with Article 16 of the GDPR, the right to obtain from the controller the rectification of inaccurate personal data concerning you, or the completion of the data concerning you.